S&P Global nears $44bn mega-deal for IHS Markit

-S&P Global is nearing a $44bn (£33bn) deal to buy data firm IHS Markit in a move that will create a new financial services giant.
+S&P Global has agreed a $44bn (£33bn) deal to buy data firm IHS Markit in a move that will create a new financial services giant.

-A number of different reports suggested that the tie-up could be announced as soon as today.
+The mega deal, which IHS Markit boss Lance Uggla told employees in a memo had been in the works for the last few months, highlights the growing importance of big data in financial markets governed by trading algorithms.

 Read more: G4S board calls for no shareholder action as Gardaworld extends offer until 16 December